datumorphism/datumorphism.github.io/content/til/data/bigquery-generate-continuous-dates-as-a-column.md

 ---
-layout: til
 title: "Generate a Column of Continuous Dates in BigQuery"
 date: 2019-05-12
+authors:
-author: Lei Ma
+  - Lei Ma
-comments: true
-category:
+categories:
   - data
 tags:
   - Data Warehouse
   - Big Query
 summary: Generate a table with a column of continuous dates
 ---